Burnaby

 Why work with Icon in Burnaby

 Sanj Aggarwal is a CHBA Master Residential Builder, the highest professional designation for residential builders in Canada.
 Every Icon project runs against that standard.
 We're a small, deliberate team, working on a small number of projects at a time, with the senior people on every job from kickoff through hand-over.
+We're licensed under BC Housing's mandatory 2-5-10 home warranty regime, so every home we hand over is warranty-backed: two years on labour and materials, five on the building envelope, ten on structural defects.

 Common Questions